 II.
 A thorough knowledge of the Word would have changed their thinking.
 People today are often drawn to Jesus by their own preconceived notions of what and who He is.
 They expect Jesus to be their sugar daddy, not their LORD.

 III.
 Everybody takes a leap of faith to find Christ.
 The balance between blind faith and intellectual faith is informed faith.
 Blind faith is faith without any facts.
 Intellectual faith is trying to find God through scientific inquiry.
 Informed faith gathers the data, then makes the decision to believe God.
-People who come to God with informed faith stick!
+People who come to God with an informed faith stick!

-2. Excitement without experience
+2. Excitement without Experience

 I. There were people there on Palm Sunday who were caught up in the emotion of the moment.
 No knowledge of Jesus; caught up with the crowd.